In-Conversation with Daniel Clarke

 We also partner with companies on funding bids and are currently the lead partner in Connector – an autonomous bus pilot which will allow us to explore how this technology can support our ambitions to expand the public transport system.
 Funding bids often bring procurement challenges, particularly if the funding is allocated to the Local Authority.
 Generally to develop bids, we need to work with partners, often we need to procure these partners post-bid so are unable to name them in the bid document and any procurement once the grant has been secured comes at risk, as the original partner may not be successful.

-We work collaboratively with academia to access cutting-edge research.
 Working closely with the University of Cambridge we have built a data platform for the processing of real time data, and travel screens which have been deployed as a research project.
 We have also been involved in some early-stage digital twin work.
 At the beginning, this work tends to be unfunded or is funded through academic grants.
 The issue is when we want to scale the work up and invest GCP funds, procurement tends to be a barrier.

 How have you used procurement to support Innovation?